One common field sobriety test that officers administer to suspected drunk drivers is the one-leg stand (OLT).

-With a qualified Alabama DUI attorney to represent you, you can fight for case even if you “failed” the one-leg stand test.
+With a qualified Alabama DUI attorney to represent you, you can fight for a reduction or dismissal even if you “failed” the one-leg stand test.
 There are many defenses against the test that a qualified DUI attorney can present.
-To get started on your defense, contact Polson and Polson, P.C. now!
+To get started on your defense, contact Polson and Polson, P.C. now.

 Watch Our Helpful DUI Videos Below:

 - One-Leg Stand Field Sobriety Test

 - Failing the Roadside Breath Test

 - Identifying Suspected Drunk Drivers